AABearBots/First-Closed-Doors-Competition/README.md

 #### Winners

 The result of the competition is determined by the position of each bot in the ranking by the end of the competition.
-Notice it is bots competing, not Dev Teams.
-Thus, a Dev Team may end up with more than one bot in the podium.

 #### Example